jerryhgladinet/docs/admin/source/chapter03.rst

     This is a security feature.
 The result is every time the windows client is done running, the next time the user tries to login, it will not remember the login token and the user will have to re-type the credential to get in.

+**Use short url**

+    Use shorter URL for web links generated for file/folder sharing.

+**Allow personal data tagging**

+**Attach local folder using in place versioned folder**

+    When synchronize folders from remote PC/Mac to |prodname|, using in place versioned folder will make the folder keep the same folder structure as the folder that is being uploaded.
+    Otherwise |prodname| manage the folder content on the server side in its own ways.

+**Only allow access performance information from local host**

+    only allow accessing performance data from http://localhost and not from external URL.

+**Show 'Import Network Share' on cluster dashboard**

 **Web Browser Session Timeout (minutes, 0 - never timeout)**